miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Blocked a way from the SM hub into the junkyard before it's opened.
 Delayed Mercurio cutscene to make player move where he can see it.
 Darkened more ground floor lamps at beachhouse after power is off.
+Made hunters in Santa Monica attack Tung if they meet him outside.

 The Asylum:
 +Added one more Jeanette encounter with enough Seduction and blood.